vivekh99/Python_Client_to_C_Server/README.md

 This shows how to connect a client programmed in Python to a server programmed in C in socket programming
 ------------------------------------------------------------------------------------
-Basic implementation of connecting a Python client to a C server
+Basic implementation of connecting a Python client to a C server and sending data from BOTH

 To run:
   1) Open two terminal windows and navigate to directory path which each file is stored on both terminals